NetworkBlockDevice/nbd/doc/proto.md

 - bit 1, `NBD_FLAG_C_NO_ZEROES`; MUST NOT be set if the server did not set `NBD_FLAG_NO_ZEROES`.
 If set, the server MUST NOT send the 124 bytes of zeroes at the end of the negotiation.

+Clients SHOULD NOT set any other flags; the server MUST drop the connection if the client sets an unknown flag, or a flag that does not match something advertised by the server.

 #### Option types